PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 If you don't see the "New Repl" button, click the three lines in top left corner.

-Once yu click the "New repl" button, you should see this.
+Once you click the "New repl" button, you should see this.

 ![create repl](/Assets/create_repl.png)